 Research and development expenses consist of costs associated with research activities as well as those with the Company's product development efforts, conducting preclinical studies, clinical trials and manufacturing activities.
 Research and development expenses are expensed as incurred.
-Payments made for research and development services prior to the services being rendered are recorded as prepaid assets on the Company's consolidated balance sheets and are expensed as the services are provided.

 Nonrefundable advance payments for goods or services that will be used or rendered for future research and development activities pursuant to an executory contractual arrangement will be deferred and capitalized, and recognized as an expense as the related goods are delivered or the related services are performed.
 If the Company does not expect the goods to be delivered or services to be rendered, the advance payment capitalized will be charged to expense.

 Direct research and development expenses associated with the Company's programs include clinical trial site costs, clinical manufacturing costs, costs incurred for consultants and other external services, such as data management and statistical analysis support and materials and supplies used in support of clinical programs.
-Indirect costs of the Company's clinical programs include salaries, stock-based compensation and an allocation of our facility costs.
+Indirect costs of the Company's clinical programs include salaries, stock-based compensation and an allocation of its facility costs.

 When third-party service providers' billing terms do not coincide with the Company's period-end, the Company is required to make estimates of its obligations to those third parties, including clinical trial and pharmaceutical development costs, contractual services costs and costs for supply of its drug candidates, incurred in a given accounting period and record accruals at the end of the period.
-The Company bases its estimates on its knowledge of the research and development programs, services performed for the period, past history for related activities and the expected duration of the third-party service contract, where applicable.
+The Company bases its estimates on its knowledge of the research and development programs, services performed for the period, past history for related activities and the expected duration of the third party service contract, where applicable.